 This, though, isn’t necessary if you’re dealing with a reputable ghostwriter; professional ghostwriters will never disclose any information you divulge.
 But, for peace of mind, ask for one if you’d feel better.

-Regarding my clients, I’d say a half want one and the other half could care less.
+Regarding my clients, I’d say less than half want one, and the others don’t care.

 8. About a Freelance Writing Agreement.

 Most freelance writers, if not all, have a standard freelance writing agreement for their clients.
-It is tweaked for each project’s particulars, but the basic information is the same.
+It is tweaked for each project’s specific details, but the basic information is the same.

 The agreement may include: